ssidwallet/flexid_py/demo/AriesOpenAPIDemo.md

     <img src="./collateral/C-7-Alice-Store-Credential-2.png" alt="">
 </details>

-First, we need the `cred_ex_id` from the API call response above, or from the event in the terminal; use the endpoint **`POST /issue-credential-2.0/records/{cred_ex_id}/store`** to tell Alice's ACA-Py instance to store the credential in agent storage (aka the Indy Wallet).
+First, we need the `cred_ex_id` from the API call response above, or from the event in the terminal; use the endpoint **`POST /issue-credential-2.0/records/{cred_ex_id}/store`** to tell Alice's FlexID instance to store the credential in agent storage (aka the Indy Wallet).
 Note that in the JSON for that endpoint we can provide a credential Id to store in the wallet by setting a value in the `credential_id` string.
 A real controller might use the `cred_ex_id` for that, or use something else that makes sense in the agent's business scenario (but the agent generates a random credential identifier by default).

 <details>
     <summary>Show me a screenshot - store credential</summary>